lukehalpin/ADHD_ThinkAloudStudy/README.md

 # ADHD_ThinkAloudStudy
 These are the materials used in a Think Aloud study conducted in 2024 for any interested in replication, or conducting a similar study.

-We ask that if you use these materials in replication or in a similar study that you cite both this github and the corresponding paper found at xxxx
+We ask that if you use these materials in replication or in a similar study that you cite both this github and the corresponding paper found at https://arxiv.org/abs/2506.10598

 If you have any issues using the materials please contact Luke Halpin at l.halpin@lancaster.ac.uk or at luke@lukehalpin.co.uk